mountaineerbr/shellChatGPT/README.md

 - Generally, my evaluation on models prefers using `davinci`, or `text-davinci-003` for less intruction intensive tasks, such as brainstorming.
-The newer models, `gpt-3.5-turbo-instruct`, may be better at following instructions, is cheap and much faster.
+The newer models, `gpt-3.5-turbo-instruct`, may be better at following instructions, is cheap and much faster, but seems more censored.

-- On chat completions, the launch verusion of the models seem to be more creative and better at tasks, generally speaking, than newer iterations of the same models.
-So, that is we default to `gpt-3.5-turbo-0301`, and, reccomend the model `gpt-4-0314`.
+- On chat completions, the _launch version_ of the models seem to be more creative and better at tasks at general, than newer iterations of the same models.
+So, that is why we default to `gpt-3.5-turbo-0301`, and, reccomend the model `gpt-4-0314`.

 <!--